owulveryck/blog/content/post/simple-rnn-in-go.md

 Therefore, the algorithm learns events.
 Based on this, the algorithm can predict what may come next; but only if it is something it has already seen.
 Let's take an example.
 Consider a lottery game (everybody ask me about this):

-To win, your ticket's sequence of number must be identical to the one that will be chosen, randomly, at the next draw.
+To win, your ticket's sequence of numbers must be identical to the one that will be chosen, randomly, at the next draw.
 If RNN can predict the future, it should, basically, be able to predict it.

 The RNN must learn about the sequences to apply its knowledge (and become a fortune-teller).
 So If every week the draw is made of "1 2 3 4 5 6", the RNN will learn, and tell that the next draw will be: "1 2 3 4 5 6".